Andres77872/magic-auth-dashboard/docs/milestones/milestone-5/README.md

 - [x] All new components (`UserTable`, `UserForm`, `UserTypeSelector`, etc.) follow the existing architecture.
 - [x] State management is handled efficiently to prevent unnecessary re-renders, especially on the user list page.
 - [x] Full TypeScript type safety for all new components, hooks, and service calls.
+- [x] The system is protected against accidental destructive actions.
+- [x] The interface is fully responsive.

 ### User Experience
 - [x] The user management section is intuitive and seamlessly integrated into the dashboard.